thegauravthakur/blog/src/content/posts/how-javascript-array-works-internally.md

 Arrays are also a type of object in JavaScript but with only numeric keys.
-JavaScript engine can optimize these special objects with purely numeric keys Google's V8 javascript engine is entirely written in C++ but C++ arrays can only store a similar type of data.
+JavaScript engine can optimize these special objects with purely numeric keys Google's V8 javascript engine is entirely written in C++, but C++ arrays can only store a similar type of data.

 ### Element Kind in JavaScript

 There is no concept of `int`, `float` and `double` in JavaScript.
 JavaScript categorizes them as `number` type but the underneath implementation cares a lot about type of elements being stored in the array.
-V8 engine tries its best to optimize the array.
+The V8 engine tries its best to optimize the array.
 The operations that are performant for `int` data type can't be as much performed for string or double data type.
-To keep the track of stored elements in a array and apply specific optimizations, V8 assigns a `element kind` to each array.
+To keep the track of stored elements in an array and apply specific optimizations, V8 assigns a `element kind` to each array.
 V8 uses these `element kind` just to internally distinguish between the different type of arrays